Matomo Analytics

 This rule also applies to swimming.
 In some wadis, you will find tourists wearing normal swimwear, including bikinis.
 However, in other places, such as Wadi Bani Khalid, it is important to respect local customs and traditions regarding swimwear.
 It is recommended to dress modestly and respect the local norms in such places.

 You can easily use your Belgian or Dutch smartphone on the mobile network in Oman.
-The cheapest option is to buy a local SIM card.
-Upon arrival at the airport, you can conveniently buy a SIM card from Omantel on the left side of the arrival hall for €12.5.
-This SIM card is valid for 10 days and comes with 5GB of data.
+The most cost-effective option is to buy a local SIM card.
+Immediately to the left in the arrivals hall at the airport, you can purchase a SIM card from Omantel for €12, which is valid for 10 days and includes 6GB of data.

 In Oman they use a different type of socket, type G. These sockets are not compatible with European plugs, so you will need a travel adapter.
 We bought this universal travel adapter and are very happy with it.
 You can instantly charge a number of USB devices simultaneously with it, so you’re not constantly looking for that one extra outlet!